KuaterCraft/aniwatch-scrape/readme.md

 1.  **Scraping your locally saved Aniwatch list HTML files.**
 2.  **Fetching the correct MyAnimeList (MAL) IDs** for each anime from Aniwatch's own detail pages.
 This is crucial for MAL to correctly identify and update your entries.
 3.  **Generating an XML file** in the precise format required by MyAnimeList for import.
+4.  **Handling multiple categories** like Watching, On hold, Completed, Plan to Watch, and Dropped.
+5.  **Creating a separate file** for any anime entries where the MAL ID could not be found, so you can manually check and update them later.

 ## 🔒 Is this safe?